jojopieeee/tech-terms-quiz/README.md

 ## 👩🏽‍💻 Author
 **Josephine Adeola Abioye**
-**This is my first project.I'm glad i got to this stage.
+**This is my first project.I'm glad I got to this stage.